flenniken/statictea/docs/functions.md

 Create an int from a number string.
 If the string is not a number, return the default value.

 ~~~
-int(numString: string, roundOption: string, default: optional any) any
+int = func(numString: string, roundOption: string, default: optional any) any
 ~~~

 Round options: